-Identifying the study skills you need
+Identifying the academic skills you need

 Managing your study time